-Starting an Application to the Energy Industry Voluntary Redress Scheme
+Starting an application to the Energy Industry Voluntary Redress Scheme

 The aim of the Energy Industry Voluntary Redress Scheme (or Energy Redress) is to achieve the maximum positive impact against the scheme priorities (see page 4).
 The application form is structured to enable you to demonstrate what you aim to achieve, how you will do that, what evidence you have to support your approach, what experience you have to help you succeed and what resources you need to do it.
-The scheme can support a range of different activities, so please use the application to demonstrate why you have chosen your specific approach.

 In developing your project idea, consider who might need to be involved, whether there are any existing schemes or services you can link to and whether any of the activities you plan might already be funded or delivered elsewhere.
-The "Further Information" section lists some other sources of funding and relevant services.
+The 'Further Information' section in Annex 1 lists some other sources of funding and relevant services.
 Also consider whether your project would benefit from involving other partners.
 Energy Redress can support partnership projects or projects delivered by a single organisation.

-The assessment criteria for the scheme have been designed with the aim of funding those projects that can demonstrate the greatest positive impact on the scheme priorities.
+The assessment criteria for the scheme has been designed with the aim of funding those projects that can demonstrate the greatest positive impact on the scheme priorities.
 When developing your project, you will need to show how it will deliver the maximum benefit to energy customers (in social and environmental terms) for the money and how you will monitor and report on those benefits.